spencerkingman/spenking-music/_posts/1000-02-03-savage-baggage.markdown

 Why do I believe that I could be
 further from you than you from me?
-Family symmetries cut the line.
+Family chemistries cut the line.
     Settle them far from home.
     Holograph on the bone of a clone.

 Why do I believe in what will grow?
 Cover up the window with the door.
 Careful, I'm not too sore to explore
     So, come and land, u.f.o.
     Aliens will lay me low
     Let it go